 - If you are interested in the accommodation, fill in the rental application of the agency (given either by the person who makes you visit the place or available on the agency’s website)

-- Some advises to maximize your apartment application
+- Some advice to maximize your apartment application.

 Provide a complete file, namely: